iwatakeshi/effect-websocket/README.md

 **Static Methods:**
 - `WebSocketServer.make(options)`: Create a WebSocket server
-- `WebSocketServer.withWebSocketServer(options, f)`: Create and use a WebSocket server with automatic cleanup
+- `WebSocketServer.withServer(options, f)`: Create and use a WebSocket server with automatic cleanup

 **Instance Methods:**
 - `connections`: Stream of new connections